ParasJain0307/grpc-project/README.md

 To containerize the application using Docker:
     cd grpc-project/grpc-server
-    docker buildx build --load -t grpc-server . docker run -p 50051:50051 -p 8082:8082 -d grpc-server
+    docker buildx build --load -t <image name> . docker run -p 50051:50051 -p 8082:8082 -d <image name>

-Once container run and application start we can access the data from server by using HTTP request Endpoint(mentioned above) or GRPC Client
+Once container run and application started we can access the data from server by using HTTP request Endpoint(mentioned above) or GRPC Client

 Replace grpc-project with your preferred image name.

 Kubernetes Engine Support